lucianagabrielavaliente/data-science-projects/README.md

 # Data Science Projects
 This repository contains a collection of data science projects using Python.
 Each project is designed to explore and apply data analysis, machine learning, and visualization techniques.
-The following are some of the projects in the repository

 ----